sighmon/chatgpt-voice/README.md

 ## How it works

 * OpenAI Whisper running locally listens for a keyword in every 4 seconds of audio
-* When it hears that keyword it listens to a 6 second question
+* When it hears that keyword it listens for your question
 * That question is sent to ChatGPT
 * ChatGPT's response is synthesised into speech